zakcroft/zakcroft.github.io/posts/advanced-retrieval-augmented-generation-techniques.md

 **Query Expansion:**

-**Hypothetical Questions and HyDE:** Enhances the search by first generating hypothetical answers to the query with a LLM.
+- Hypothetical Questions and HyDE: Enhances the search by first generating hypothetical answers to the query with a LLM.
 Then by adding these alongside the query in the semantic search on the vector store it results in a better match.
 This method is particularly useful for complex queries where a semantic match on just the query may not be enough.
 HyDE adds an additional layer of semantic understanding, making it better at retrieving chunks that aligns more closely with the user’s intent.

-Sub-Question Query Engines: Sub-Question Query Engines adopt a divide-and-conquer approach.
+- Sub-Question Query Engines: Sub-Question Query Engines adopt a divide-and-conquer approach.
 They decompose complex queries into a series of sub-questions, each targeting specific aspects of the original inquiry.
 These are then fed to appropriate separate index(s) to give a more accurate result set formed from multiple data sources.

-Query Routing: Routing the same query to either one or many search data sources and then aggregating the response can also help with relevant responses.
+- Query Routing: Routing the same query to either one or many search data sources and then aggregating the response can also help with relevant responses.
 Routers use tools and select from them depending on the query, the tool is then executed to call the data sources with the correctly formatted query.
-LlamaIndex has some extensive option here.

 ![Scientist](/images/advanced-rag/querying.jpeg)